 For small pieces of cheese take the entire cheese block while for the larger cheese blocks, obtain samples using triers that reach into the centre of the cheese block.

 For hand cheese, cut or shred the cheese using a food chopper then mix before getting a representative sample.

-Ice cream and frozen products
+g) Sampling ice cream and other frozen dairy products

 Allow the sample to soften to room temperature and then mix for about two minutes in a blender.
 Obtain the test sample and conduct the required test procedure.

 If the ice cream or the frozen dairy product contains fruits and/or nuts, mix in a high speed blender for about seven minutes to make sure that it is fully homogeneous before obtaining the test sample for conducting the required tests.

 For retail packages, pick a number of packages but for bulk packaging, mix the bulk and take 500 mls as a representative sample.